 The beneficiary and trustee of a special needs trust

 The trust is set up to include different roles.
 The person for whom the trust is established – often an individual who suffered a personal injury – is the beneficiary.
 The other main role is the trustee.
 This is the party who manages the trust and controls its distribution of resources.
 The trustee is assigned during the creation of the trust and can be a family member, friend, or professional.
 It is normal for there to be more than one trustee, and sometimes when the beneficiary is a child, the parents serve as the trustee.
 However, the benefit of having a professional serve as the trustee is impartiality.

 Paying for goods and services

 The trust pays for the goods, services, or equipment needed by the beneficiary that are not paid for by their government benefits.
 This can include things like a companion, clothes, cell phone, transportation, insurance, specialty equipment, and more.
 The trustee works in very close contact with the beneficiary and/or their caregiver to manage the trust and its financial distributions to pay for these things.
-The main takeaway regarding distribution of special needs trust funds is this: The beneficiary never sees the money directly, but the money is used to pay for their needs.
+The main takeaway regarding distribution of SNT funds is this: The beneficiary never sees the money directly, but the money is used to pay for their needs.

 Since every trust is slightly different, the trustee is trained to understand exactly how the trust is managed.
 This means the beneficiary and/or their caregiver do not have to shoulder the responsibility of understanding how the trust is distributed.
 The rules governing SNTs can feel complicated.
 If you have questions, call us today.